dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/LinuxContainers/readme.md

 ## B. Secured cluster (SF Linux cluster)

+Within eShopOnContainers root folder, at the folder [..\deploy\az\servicefabric\LinuxContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/deploy/az/servicefabric/LinuxContainers), you can find the ARM template `servicefabricdeploysecured.json` and its parameter file (`servicefabricdeploysecured.parameters.json`) to create a secured Service Fabric cluster environment for Linux Containers (IN THIS CASE, IT IS A SECURED CLUSTER USING A CERTIFICATE).

 The ARM template `servicefabricdeploysecured.json` and its parameter file (`servicefabricdeploysecured.parameters.json`) are used to create a service fabric cluster environment for linux containers secured with a certificate.

 ## Create Azure Keyvault service